100 Notable alumni of

 -

 Jean-Baptiste Nicolas Robert Schuman was a Luxembourg-born French statesman.
-Schuman was a Christian democrat (Popular Republican Movement) political thinker and activist.
+Schuman was a Christian democratic (Popular Republican Movement) political thinker and activist.
 Twice Prime Minister of France, a reformist Minister of Finance and a Foreign Minister, he was instrumental in building postwar European and trans-Atlantic institutions and was one of the founders of the European Communities, the Council of Europe and NATO.
 The 1964–1965 academic year at the College of Europe was named in his honour.
 In 2021, Schuman was declared venerable by Pope Francis in recognition of his acting on Christian principles.

 -